FANFIC FOR THE FANFIC GOD! RECOMMENDATIONS FOR THE RECOMMENDATION THRONE!

 Synopsis: A recounting of a Dark Heresy campaign, and the luckiest bastard to ever roll a die.

 Commnets: Tabletop RPGs are ripe for awesome and unlikely stories, and this is one of the best I've seen.
 Grendel is a fat librarian with no skills whatsoever, but somehow manages to do things not even Space Marines are capable of.
+That's not exaggeration, at one point he manages to defeat a Chaos Space Marine that had managed to take down an entire company of Space Wolves.

 Comments: Utterly hilarious, though it does require a working knowledge of both the 40k and MTV Animation-verses to really appreciate.
 The characterizations are spot-on almost to a fault (Jane's libido does veer uncomfortably close to OOC (and Fluff-inaccuracy) once or twice, but it does get an amusing justification towards the end).